DioxusLabs/dioxus/docs/guide/src/getting_started/web.md

 $ rustup target add wasm32-unknown-unknown
 ```

+## Creating a New Project

-Create a new project:
+Create a cargo crate:

 ```shell
 $ cargo new --bin demo
 $ cd demo
 ```

-Add Dioxus with the `web` features:
+Add Dioxus as a dependency with the `web` feature:

 ```
 $ cargo add dioxus --features web
 ```

 Add an `index.html` for Trunk to use.
-Make sure your "mount point" element has an ID of "main" (this can be configured later):
+Make sure your "mount point" element has an ID of "main":

 ```html
 <!DOCTYPE html>